tiprankstipranks

 We are subject to the Community Reinvestment Act and federal and state fair lending laws, and failure to comply with these laws could lead to material penalties.

 The Community Reinvestment Act ("CRA"), the ECOA and the FHA impose nondiscriminatory lending requirements on financial institutions.
 The FDIC, the NYDFS, the Department of Justice, and other federal and state agencies are responsible for enforcing these laws and regulations.
-In October 2023, the FDIC, the FRB and the OCC jointly adopted final regulations for modernizing and implementing the CRA, which will become effective on April 1, 2024, with a multi-year phase-in.
+In October 2023, the FDIC, the FRB and the OCC jointly adopted final regulations for modernizing and implementing the CRA, which became effective on April 1, 2024, with a multi-year phase-in.
 These regulations create a complex regulatory scheme that will impact how the Bank's compliance with the CRA is evaluated and that will increase its compliance obligations, unless the regulations are successfully challenged in court.
 Private parties may also have the ability to challenge an institution's performance under fair lending laws in private class action litigation.
 A successful challenge to our performance under the fair lending laws and regulations could adversely impact our rating under the CRA and result in a wide variety of sanctions, including the required payment of damages and civil money penalties, injunctive relief, imposition of restrictions on merger and acquisitions and expansion activity, which could negatively impact our reputation, business, financial condition and results of operations.

 We face a risk of noncompliance with the BSA and other anti-money laundering statutes and regulations and corresponding enforcement proceedings.